Adversary Proceedings Attorney in Howell, New Jersey

 What Happens if a Complaint is Ignored?

 If a defendant fails to respond to a complaint, a default judgment may be entered against that defendant, resulting in adverse consequences to the defendant.
 It is never a good idea to ignore an adversary complaint.

 It is very important to secure reliable and experienced legal counsel when dealing with adversary proceedings in New Jersey.
 Bankruptcy proceedings can be complex and involve many procedures and paperwork that must be completed correctly and timely.
-Our legal team at Fedoroff Firm, LLC is well-equipped to represent you in court.
+The legal team at Fedoroff Firm LLC is well-equipped to represent you in court.